svanderburg/libnixxml/README.md

   [Nix package manager](http://nixos.org/nix).
 * `NixXML` can be conveniently converted from and into Nix expressions.
-* It can also be of practical use to handle XML input data even when it is not desired to use Nix, e.g. as a simple infrastructure to construct a domain model from an XML configuration and writing an XML representation of a domain model to disk or the standard output.
+* It can also be of practical use to handle XML input data even when it is not desired to use Nix, e.g. as a simple infrastructure to construct domain models from an XML configuration and writing an XML representation of a domain model to disk or the standard output.